Destination Connection Optionslink

 The following graphic illustrates how Fivetran connects to a destination using Azure Private Link:

-To set up Azure Private Link, you need an Azure-hosted or Azure Virtual Machine-hosted destination.
+To set up Azure Private Link, you need an Azure-hosted or Azure Virtual Machine-hosted destination in one of our supported regions.

 IMPORTANT: These setup instructions are not applicable to Azure Data Lake Storage, Azure Synapse, Databricks, and Snowflake destinations.
 To connect these destinations using Azure Private Link, see their setup guides.